Bonis98/OAuth2-server/README.md

 }
 ```

-The s erver will respond with a positive messagge in case of a correct request.
+The server will respond with a positive messagge in case of a correct request.

 [back](#top)